US STOCKS-Wall St climbs to record after manufacturing data

 * Medicines Co tumbles after court ruling

-NEW YORK, April 1 U.S. stocks rose on Tuesday, with the S&P 500 advancing to an intraday record after the latest economic data indicated that economic growth was gaining traction after a harsh winter.
+NEW YORK, April 1 U.S. stocks opened the second quarter on a higher note on Tuesday, with the S&P 500 hitting a record high, after data on manufacturing indicated economic growth was gaining traction after a harsh winter.

-Gains were broad, but areas of the market closely tied to the pace of economic growth were among the day's leaders.
-Consumer discretionary stocks rose 1.2 percent while technology shares were up 1 percent.
-Both the PHLX housing sector index and the Nasdaq biotechnology index added 1.5 percent.

 Financial data firm Markit said its final U.S. Manufacturing Purchasing Managers Index slipped to 55.5 in March from 57.1 in February, unchanged from a preliminary reading last week, and the rate of growth and the pace of hiring remained strong.